ScazLab/ur_control_wrapper/README.md

+# NOTE

+We released this open source control wrapper, hoping that it may help more people to have fun with the robot:) .
+But due to time constraints, we will not be able to help with installing/setting up the system.
+For those questions, you may get help from the Universal Robot's forum.
+But if you notice a bug that is specific to running this package, you are very welcome to let us know.
+Thank you!

 # ur_control_wrapper

 This is a ros wrapper to control The UR arm with the Robotiq 2F 85 gripper, with moveit.
 The setup instruction could be found here: <https://scazlab.github.io/ur5e_setup_guide.html>